TerryOKeefe/weekend-react-gallery/README.md

 _Duration: 1 Week_

 In this project a user can view images on the screen.
 The user can click on each image and a description of that image will appear.
 If the user clicks on the description, the image will then reappear.
-A [Like] button is below each image.
-A user can click the [like] button which in turn will increment the Like count by one.
+A [Like Photo] button is below each image.
+A user can click the [Like Photo] button which in turn will increment the Like count by one.

-The data is stored in an array found within `modules/gallery.data.js`.
+The data is stored locally in an array found within `modules/gallery.data.js`.

 ## Screen Shot